Helidium/jsx-bobril/README.md

 *The current version of Bobril JSX is based on version 0.12.2 of React's JSX Transformer.*

-For unknown tag names, an `b()` call will always be generated.
+For unknown tag names, an `br()` call will always be generated.
 This should allow you to use JSX if you're also using [BobrilAdapter](https://github.com/Bobris/Bobril/blob/master/examples/jsx/app.js) to implement custom types.